rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 this packet should leave our eth0 interface in order to reach its destination.

 Now another example.
-Suppose whippoorwill wants to talk to www.google.com, which it learns has an IP address of 74.125.21.105.The kernel checks the routing table and determines that the only match is the catch-all.
+Suppose whippoorwill wants to talk to Google, which it has learned has an IP address of 74.125.21.105.The kernel checks the routing table and determines that the only match is the catch-all.

 `default via 172.30.16.1 dev eth0  metric 202`

+This time, the packet will be sent out the eth0 interface with a local destination of the gateway 172.30.16.1.

 It's important to note that no packet is transmitted to an IP Address.
 IP Addresses are merely used to determine the route that a packet must